 Brain Aneurysm Surgery

-In some cases, open brain surgery is still the best option for treating brain aneurysms.
+In these cases, brain surgery is still the best option for treating brain aneurysms.
 Valley neurosurgeons have lots of experience performing “aneurysm clipping,” a procedure with a long track record of safety and success.

 Why Choose Valley for Brain Aneurysm Care?